 Loop Labels to Disambiguate Between Multiple Loops

 If you have loops within loops, break and continue apply to the innermost loop at that point.
-You can optionally specify a loop label on a loop that we can then use with break or continue to specify that those keywords apply to the labeled loop instead of the innermost loop.
+You can optionally specify a loop label on a loop that you can then use with break or continue to specify that those keywords apply to the labeled loop instead of the innermost loop.
 Loop labels must begin with a single quote.
 Here’s an example with two nested loops:

 fn main() {